 the business's best interests.

-- The individual members, also
+- The individual owners, also

 the company.
 They are not personally liable for debts, obligations, or

 liabilities created by the company unless one of the business owners/managers engages